 Overall, incorporating more meat, dairy, seafood and nuts into your diet is a great way to increase your protein intake.
 By following these tips and incorporating these foods into your meals, you can easily consume more than 100g of protein per day.

 If you want to learn more about the macronutrients (protein, carbohydrates and fats) be sure to check out my Nutrition Webinar “How to Change the Shape and Size of Your Body with Food”.
 I hold it occasionally and would love to have you join it via zoom for approximately 30 minutes.
 You will learn so much and be able to apply it immediately to your life.
 Get in touch with me here to learn the next day and time!
+Don’t forget if you’re looking for quick and easy high protein meals, check out our eBook: 5 quick and healthy high protein recipes!

 And if you’d like to learn more, check out this Coffee with Coach Brandy video: All About Protein!